0xEddie/cardio/js30/06 - Type Ahead/notes.md

 		- in the display function, swap out the matched search phrase with a `span` of class `.hl` (highlight)
 		- hmmmm it seems to automatically preserve the capitalization when replacing the highlighted bit
 	- format the population number to be comma seperated (hint: use the `Number.toLocalString()` method)

+Bonus Challenge:
+- look at the cities JSON data, figure out how to calculate the distance between cities
+- display search results as a list of cities in inreasing order of how far away from selcted city they are